 One particular concern among experts is methicillin-resistant Staphylococcus aureus, or MRSA.
 This strain of bacteria, which in the past was primarily burdensome in the hospital setting, has evolved over the past 40 years and can now occur following minor injuries.
 The economic impact of MRSA is serious, as the average cost of a related infection is approximately $35,000.

-In April 2015, the World Health Organization released results of a global survey, which found that while many governments are committed to addressing the problem, there are major gaps in actions needed to prevent the misuse of antibiotics and reduce the spread of resistance.
-The report also identified specific factors that drive antibiotic resistance, including:
+In 2015, the WHO released results of a global survey, which found that while many governments are committed to addressing the problem of antimicrobial resistance, there are major gaps in actions needed to prevent the misuse of antibiotics and reduce the spread of resistance.
+The survey also identified specific factors that drive antibiotic resistance, including:

-- Lack of programs to prevent and control hospital-acquired infections
+Lack of programs to prevent and control hospital-acquired infections and;

 No major new types of antibiotics have been developed in the last 30 years (World Health Organization, Antimicrobial Resistance: Global Report on Surveillance 2014).
-Key regulatory authorities, including the U.S. Food and Drug Administration, have encouraged the development of newer, more effective drugs to treat antibiotic infections.
+In a 2017 report, the WHO warned that the world is running out of antibiotics, and that many new antibiotics in development are too similar to existing antibiotic classes.
+Consequently, those investigational antibiotics are unlikely to work against many current types of resistance, rendering them essentially useless in the long term.
+Meanwhile, key regulatory authorities, including the U.S. Food and Drug Administration, have encouraged the development of newer, more effective drugs to treat antibiotic infections.